tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

   from PyPI.
 * `PyQt5` and `PyQtWebEngine` can be also obtained from the official Arch Linux repositories.

-You can tell `pip` to install a specific version.
+You can tell `pipx` to install a specific version.
 This is handy when the latest version malfunctions.

 ```
-pip3 install --upgrade --pre "aqt==2.1.49"
+pipx install "aqt==2.1.60"
 ```

 There are two versions,